How to Teach ‘Lateral Thinking’: 5 Brain-Bending Riddles for Your Family

 The Answer: The car door.

-The Lesson: This riddle is brilliant.
-It immediately makes the listener assume the “red, blue, or green” doors are the only options.
+The Lesson: This riddle is brilliant because it immediately makes the listener assume the “red, blue, or green” doors are the only options.
 It teaches kids to question the very premises of a problem.
-Before you try to solve for “X,” make sure “X” is the real question.
+Before you try to solve for “X,” you must first step back and make sure “X” is actually the right question.

 2. The “Multiple Meanings” Riddle